Heatmap for SummarizedExperiment data

 a

-vector of R colors named bycharacter
+charactervector of R colors named bycharactervalue, ora

-used to define the color function are used to define the color legend.
+functiondefined bycirclize::colorRamp2()to be applied fornumericcolumn values.
+In this case thebreaksused to define the color function are used to define the color legend.

-can be used to create
+The function platjam::design2colors() can be used to create

-starting with a data.frame
+sample_color_list starting with a data.frame of annotations,

 and will soon be moved into this package.

-can be supplied, but this method currently
+A custom left_annotation can be supplied, but this method currently

 prevents the other annotations described above from being displayed.

-To display automated annotations with rowData_colnames
+To display automated annotations with rowData_colnames and custom

-row annotations, supply custom annotations with right_annotation
+row annotations, supply custom annotations with right_annotation.

 Note that annotations must be supplied in exact row order, which

-is usually easiest when supplying rows
+is usually easiest when supplying rows with specific set of rows.

 Compatible Input Formats

-Data provided in se
+Data provided in se is expected to be SummarizedExperiment, however

 other Bioconductor data types are accepted that provide

-including for example the "MethyLumiSet"
+including for example the "MethyLumiSet" class.

-input is currently not supported, however it can
+Note that matrix input is currently not supported, however it can

-be converted to SummarizedExperiment
+be converted to SummarizedExperiment like this:

 se <- SummarizedExperiment::SummarizedExperiment(